namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 4/12/24
+- Found a small PR to add test ids for 2 input fields
+- Hoping to wrap up the tests today

 ### 4/11/24
-- Fixed the blurriness in bold texts within the app - PR coming soon
+- Fixed the bold font issue
-- Will start working on 2450 - PlayWright tests for frameworks
+- Started working on PlayWright tests for frameworks - 2450

 ### 4/10/24
 - Worked on the 2641 bug in between the meetings